 - Include corporate secrets (including who knows whom, intellectual capital, and business confidential communications) in your risk management program as highly sensitive information, and protect your email systems as comprehensively has you secure your most sensitive systems and applications.

-- Include all web services (like OWA) in your WAF protection.
+- Include all web services (like OWA) in your WAF (web application firewall) protection.

 - If your email server was compromised and you did not detect the added files, new services, and new communications, add your email services to your file integrity monitoring, patch management, and SIEM alerting programs.